Twombs/GOGRepo-GUI/README.md

 GOGRepo GUI makes things easier to do, especially for those not comfortable with the command-line or using BAT files, plus it has some additional features.

 BIG THANKS to woolymethodman, Kalanyr, etc for gogrepo.
-Added thanks to Flyingfluffypiglet for extra inspiration. https://www.gog.com/forum/general/gogrepopy_python_script_for_regularly_backing_up_your_purchased_gog_collection_for_full_offline_e/page1
+And thanks to Flyingfluffypiglet for extra inspiration. https://www.gog.com/forum/general/gogrepopy_python_script_for_regularly_backing_up_your_purchased_gog_collection_for_full_offline_e/page1